MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-connect-the-sbc.md

 - Step 3.
 [Configure call routing](direct-routing-voice-routing.md)
 - Step 4.
 [Translate numbers to an alternat format](direct-routing-translate-numbers.md) (Optional)

-If you have not already done so, read [Plan Direct Routing](direct-routing-plan.md) for prerequisites you’ll need to take before you configure your Microsoft Phone System network.
+Before you start to configure Direct Routing, see [Plan Direct Routing](direct-routing-plan.md) for prerequisite information.
 For information on all the steps required for setting up Direct Routing, see [Configure Direct Routing](direct-routing-configure.md).

 The following are the three high-level steps to let you connect the SBC to the Direct Routing interface: